 Further, GWEL received notices from one of its customer disputing payment of capacity charges of Rs.
 132.01 crore for the period March 23, 2020 to June 30, 2020 as the customer had not availed power during the said period sighting force majeure on account of COVID 19 pandemic.
 GWEL responded and clarified that the said situation is not covered under force majeure clause in view of the clarification by the Ministry of Power stating that Discoms will have to comply with the obligation to pay fixed capacity charges as per PPA.
 The customer is of the view that the aforesaid clarification by the Ministry of Power cannot override the terms of the PPA and continue to dispute the payment thereof.
-Accordingly, during the period ended September 30, 2020, GWEL filed petition with Central Electricity Regulatory Commission ('CERC') for settlement of the dispute.
+Accordingly, during the period ended December 31, 2020, GWEL filed pctition with Central Electricity Regulatory Commission ('CERC') for settlement of the dispute.
 The management based on its internal assessment and petition filed with CERC, is of the view that the aforesaid capacity charges are fully recoverable.
 Further, in view of the ongoing COVID-19 pandemic and expiry of the PPA with one of the customer availing 200 MW of power in June 2020 and a consequent cancellation of the fuel supply agreement, there could be impact on the future business operations, financial position and future cash flows of GWEL.
+Further during the quarter ended December 31, 2020, GWEL basis the requisite approval of the lenders, has invoked resolution process as per Resolution Framework for COVD-19 related stress prescribed by RBI on December 30, 2020.
+Inter creditors Agreement would be executed within 30 days from the invocation alongwith 180 days' timeline for resolution plan implementation.

-Notes to the unaudited standalone financial results for the quarter and six months ended September 30, 2020
+Notes to the unaudited standalone financial results for the quarter and nine months ended December 31, 2020

-The management of GWEL expects that the plant will generate sufficient profits in the future years and will be able to recover the receivables and based on business plans and valuation assessment by an external expert during the year ended March 31, 2020, the management of the GEL is of the view that the carrying value of the net assets in GWEL by GEL as at September 30, 2020 is appropriate.
+The management of GWEL expects that the plant will generate sufficient profits in the future years and will be able to recover the receivables and based on business plans and valuation assessment by an external expert during the year ended March 31, 2020, the management of the GEL is of the view that the carrying value of the net assets in GWEL by GEL as at December 31, 2020 is appropriate.

 (c) GWEL entered into a PPA with Maharashtra State Electricity Distribution Company Limited ('MSEDCL') on March 17, 2010 for sale of power for an aggregate contracted capacity of 200 MW, wherein power was required to be scheduled from power plant's bus bar.
 MSEDCL disputed place of evacuation of power with Maharashtra Electricity Regulatory Commission ('MERC'), wherein MERC has directed GWEL to construct separate lines for evacuation of power through State Transmission Utility ('STU') though GWEL was connected to Central Transmission Utility ('CTU').
 Aggrieved by the MERC Order, GWEL preferred an appeal with APTEL.
 APTEL vide its interim Order dated February 11, 2014 directed GWEL to start scheduling the power from GWEL's bus bar and bear transmission charges of inter-state transmission system towards supply of power.
 GWEL in terms of the interim order scheduled the power from its bus bar from March 17, 2014 and paid inter-state transmission charges.
 APTEL vide its final Order dated May 8, 2015 upheld GWEL's contention of scheduling the power from bus bar and directed MSEDCL to reimburse the inter-state transmission charges hitherto borne by GWEL as per its interim order.
 Accordingly, GWEL has raised claim of Rs.
-590.73 crore towards reimbursement of transmission charges from March 17, 2014 till September 30, 2020.
+610.29 crore towards reimbursement of transmission charges from March 17, 2014 till November 30, 2020.
 MSEDCL preferred an appeal with Hon'ble Supreme Court of India and the matter is pending conclusion.